massalabs/massa-web3/README.md

 # massa-web3 ![Node CI](https://github.com/massalabs/massa-web3/workflows/Node.js%20CI/badge.svg)

 `Massa-web3` is a TypeScript library that allow you to interact with the `Massa` blockchain through a local or remote Massa node.
-In particular the massa-web3 library will allow you to call the JSON-RPC API, but also to fetch and poll events from smart contracts on the Massa blockchain, deploy smart contracts and much more.
+In particular the massa-web3 library will allow you to call the JSON-RPC API, listen to streams over websockets, but also to fetch and poll events from smart contracts on the Massa blockchain, deploy smart contracts and much more.

 ## Usage